universityofsussex-its/RC-Workshops/solutions/basic/Exercise1/README.md

 ## Storage

-There are now Solutions not provided in the exercises.
+There are no Solutions not provided in the exercises.

 ## Bash Scripts